huntdatacenter/docs/docs/do-science/hunt-workbench/getting-started/1-jupyterlab.md

 ### Monitoring resources

 One way to monitor resources is using Glances.
-We have included [Glances proxy extension](https://github.com/huntdatacenter/jupyter-glances-proxy) in Jupyterlab installation.
+We have included [Glances proxy extension](https://github.com/huntdatacenter/jupyter-glances-proxy) in JupyterLab installation.

-You can also you Terminal app inside your Workbench and run standard commands like [Htop](https://docs.hdc.ntnu.no/do-science/tools/technical/htop/) and [others](/do-science/faq/compute/#can-i-monitor-my-resource-consumption)
+You can also you Terminal app inside your Workbench and run standard commands like [HTOP](https://docs.hdc.ntnu.no/do-science/tools/technical/htop/) and [others](/do-science/faq/compute/#can-i-monitor-my-resource-consumption)

 For checking storage capacity and how much data are written on disk have a look at [df -h --type=ext4](/do-science/faq/storage/#resources) and [ncdu](/do-science/tools/technical/ncdu/).

 ### Managing resources

-Read more in the official JupyterLab guide about [Managing Kernels and Terminals](https://jupyterlab.readthedocs.io/en/latest/user/running.html) to find out about Kernels in Jupyterlab and how you can stop them to free up RAM (operational memory) once you do not use them.
+Read more in the official JupyterLab guide about [Managing Kernels and Terminals](https://jupyterlab.readthedocs.io/en/latest/user/running.html) to find out about Kernels in JupyterLab and how you can stop them to free up RAM (operational memory) once you do not use them.

 ### Long running notebooks

 If your Jupyter Notebook takes too long to execute (more than VPN session), you should consider running it from terminal.
 You will also need to use [terminal multiplexers](https://docs.hdc.ntnu.no/do-science/tools/technical/terminal-multiplexers/#tmux) to assure that you can always reconnect to your session.

-Activate your conda environment first:
+Activate your Conda environment first:

 ```
 conda activate py310